mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

  MAKE SURE to monitor your web site logs after implementing this.
 I suggest you first load this into one site and monitor it for any possible false positives before putting this into production on all your web sites.

+ Also monitor your logs daily for new bad referers and user-agent strings that you want to block.
+Your best source of adding to this list is your own server logs, not mine.

 ## CONFIGURATION EXAMPLE:
  Include this in the beginning of a directory block just after your opening